SumSet-Tech/Docs/privacy-policy.md

 We do not share your personal information with any third parties.

-### Data Storage

-We do not store any of your data used in Mintr or any other service.
-Your data is stored locally, in your browser.

 ### Data Security

 We take data security seriously and use industry-standard security measures to protect your personal information.